mardix/litedom/docs/content/guide-docs/component.md

 #### **`el`**:
 [*string|HTMLElement*]
-To be used mainly when creating Embeddable Elements.
+To be used mainly when creating In-Place Elements.

 This is where the view instance will be created and rendered.
 By default, it will use the innerHTML of the element as `template`.
 This can be html selector , ie `#someId`, `[some-data-attribute]`.
 Or a query selector `document.querySelector('#myId')`.